vaibhavshah2108/Computer-Networks/README.md

 # Computer-Networks
-This repository contains six projects that were part of CS5700 curriculum.
+This repository contains five projects that were part of CS5700 curriculum.

 Project-1 : Simple Client
 This assignment is intended to familiarize ourselves with writing simple network code.